 The material breaks down into just a few simple ingredients: wood pulp, Portland cement, fly ash or silica sand, and water.
 The wood pulp provides flexibility and resilience, while the fly ash or silica sand fills out the material.
 Finally, water activates the cement – which is made of a mix of iron, clay, and limestone – so it hardens and binds the rest of the materials together.

-Both highly durable and requiring little to no maintenance, fiber cement is one of the most eco-friendly materials on the market.
+Both highly durable and require little to no maintenance, fiber cement is one of the most eco-friendly materials on the market.
 Homeowners can choose from a number of different styles and finishes to achieve a strikingly wood-like appearance or a simpler, smoother appearance.
 Fiber-cement also comes in plank, clapboard, and panel cuttings, among others.

 Fiber-cement readily accepts paint, so while it can come pre-colored, you can apply new colors later on.
 The material also resists warping, expanding, and contracting, so any paint you apply will last longer.